llsc12/SwitchRPC/README.md

 ## Privacy

-The OAuth2 process happens through the Switch showing a web page at `https://static.llsc12.me/qr?ip=<switch_ip>&url=<discord_auth>`.
+The OAuth2 process happens through the Switch showing a web page at `https://static.llsc12.me/discord/qr?url=<discord_auth_shim>`.

-This page is a static page that renders a QR code for you to scan on your mobile device.
+This page is a static page that renders a QR code for you to scan on your mobile device, leading to `https://static.llsc12.me/discord?ip=<switch_ip>&auth=<discord_oauth2_url>`.

-The Discord OAuth2 flow will redirect to `https://static.llsc12.me/discord` with the code and state params from the Discord OAuth2 flow, and this will redirect again to the IP address of the Switch, which will be picked up by the Switch and you will be authenticated.
+The Discord OAuth2 flow will redirect back to `https://static.llsc12.me/discord` again, with the code and state params from the Discord OAuth2 flow.
+The page will redirect again to the IP address of the Switch, which will be picked up by the Switch and you will be authenticated.

-All pages from my domain are static and hosted from GitHub Pages, you can examine them with inspect element to see exactly what they do.
+All pages from this subdomain are static and hosted on GitHub Pages, you can examine them with inspect element to see exactly what they do.

 ## Credits